 Buying your first home is a particularly expensive time, as you do not have the money made from the sale of an existing property to put towards your mortgage.

-However, rather than resigning yourself to a lifetime of renting, it is possible to stick to a budget and achieving your dream of owning your own home.
+However, rather than resigning yourself to a lifetime of renting, it is possible to stick to a budget and achieve your dream of owning your own home.
 Here are three tips for buying your first home on a budget.

-- Buy a property in an affordable location
+Buy a property in an affordable location

 Carry out some research into the housing market in your particular area.
 If you live in a particularly expensive city, it might be an idea to widen the area of your property search to locations that are slightly less desirable, therefore with more affordable housing options.

-- Apply for a Help to Buy scheme
+Apply for a Help to Buy scheme

 A Help to Buy scheme aims to get first-time buyers on the property ladder by contributing a certain amount to your savings.
-You will receive a 20% equity loan from the government by saving your own 5% of your deposit, upon which you can buy a new build home with a 75% mortgage.
+You will receive a 20% equity loan from the government by saving your own 5% of your deposit, upon which you can buy a newly built home with a 75% mortgage.

-- Buy a property that needs some TLC
+Buy a property that needs some TLC

 As you can see, although making the initial purchase of a property is undeniably expensive, there are ways that you can buy your first home on a budget.
 Once on the property ladder, you will have the ability to move houses with greater ease.